zodb/relstorage/docs/sqlite3/options.rst

     Several files will be created in this directory automatically by RelStorage.
 Some are persistent while others are transient.
 Do not remove them or data corruption may result.

+    For information on backing this directory up, see :ref:`the FAQ about backing up SQLite <backing-up-sqlite>`.

 Optional settings include: